heroku/heroku-buildpack-clojure/README.md

 [the standard Java buildpack](http://github.com/heroku/heroku-buildpack-java) should work instead.

+This buildpack will call `LEIN_NO_DEV lein compile :all` to perform a full ahead-of-time compilation and copy your dependencies into the `lib` directory.

 ## Hacking

-To use this buildpack, fork it on Github.
-Push up changes to your fork, then create a test app with `--buildpack <your-github-url>` and push to it.
+To change this buildpack, fork it on GitHub.
+Push up changes to your fork, then create a test app with `--buildpack YOUR_GITHUB_URL` and push to it.
+If you already have an existing app you may use `heroku config add BUILDPACK_URL=YOUR_GITHUB_URL` instead.

 For example, you could adapt it to generate an uberjar at build time.

-Open `bin/compile` in your editor, and replace the block labeled "fetch deps with lein"
+Open `bin/compile` in your editor, and replace the block labeled "fetch deps with lein" with something like this:

     echo "-----> Generating uberjar with Leiningen:"
     echo "       Running: LEIN_NO_DEV=y lein uberjar"